jcvignoli/lumiere-movies/src/README.txt

 = Is it AMP compliant?  =

-Mostly it is.
+It should be compliant with AMP WordPress plugin installed.
 You may see some changes in the layout and obviously the apparence will change.
 As it is expected by AMPization of any webpages.

 = Is it CSP compliant?  =